Medically reviewed by Drugs.com. Last updated on Oct 10, 2023.

 What It's Used For

 Mammography is used as a screening test for breast cancer.
 No screening strategy finds every breast cancer.
-You have a better chance of detecting breast cancer early if you also examine your own breasts every month and see a doctor once a year for a professional breast examination.
+You may also choose to do monthly self-breast exam, as well as seeing a clinician once a year for a professional breast examination.

 Mammography also is used to help clarify whether a suspicious breast lump is a cyst or a tumor and whether a tumor is more likely to be benign (not cancerous) or malignant (cancerous).
 However, a mammogram is not always definite.
-A lump that you or your doctor can feel may be cancer even if a mammogram indicates that it is not.
-Your doctor should check these lumps periodically or may do a biopsy, in which a small piece of tissue is removed to be examined in a laboratory.
+A lump that you or your doctor can feel might be cancerous and needs investigation, even if it is not seen on a mammogram.

 On the day of your mammogram, avoid using deodorants, powders, lotions, perfumes or creams on your breasts or under your arms.
 Certain chemicals in these products may cause abnormal images on your mammogram that could be mistaken for signs of breast disease.